Malobika8/All-In-One/Autowire.md

 in case of autowire, we don't have to mention the property.
 It searches for a particular bean automatically based on name/type.

 # **Through XML config**
-Autowire can be done byName or byType.
+Autowire can be done byName or byType or by constructor injection.

 <img width="912" alt="Screenshot 2024-05-12 at 11 21 45 AM" src="https://github.com/Malobika8/GitDemo/assets/111234135/de01e6b4-230f-47fa-9c96-4f28c7ef6d01">